jh20000/jh20000/README.md

 ## Hi there 👋

-I'm JooHyoung Chae, passionate about data analysis (DA) and data science (DS).
+I'm JooHyoung, interest in data analysis/data science
 I enjoy deriving insights from data and developing models that address real-world challenges.

 ---